-The Plan's interest in the Master Trust is stated at fair value, with the exception of the Fidelity Managed Income Portfolio II Class 3 Fund ("MIP II"), which is stated at contract value.
+The Plan's interest in the Master Trust is stated at fair value.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
 The Plan presents, in the Statement of Changes in Net Assets Available for Benefits, the Plan interest in investment income from the Master Trust.
 See Note 3 - Fair Value of Interest in Master Trust for further information.